kencormack/system_info/README.md

 An allowance is made with regard to wiringpi.
-As the repository package available at the time of this writing does not support the Pi 4, some people may choose instead to compile wiringpi from the source tar-ball available at: http://wiringpi.com/wiringpi-updated-to-2-52-for-the-raspberry-pi-4b/
+As the repository package available at the time of this writing does not support the Pi 4, some people may choose instead to install wiringpi from the update available at: http://wiringpi.com/wiringpi-updated-to-2-52-for-the-raspberry-pi-4b/

 When this script checks for the presence of wiringpi, it allows for either